 It is important to note that not all accident types use the JC Guidelines.
 Some may be guided by different rules.
 For instance, claims for criminal injuries use CICA rules.
 Minor injuries from road accidents now use the RTA OIC tariffs.

 Not all injuries result from accidents.
 Sometimes you can get caught up in a violent crime.
 For instance, a criminal might strike you hard which results in your injury.
 This is where the Criminal Injuries Compensation Authority (CICA) steps in.
 It helps victims of violent crime in getting compensated through a fixed tariff system.
 The tariff covers both physical and mental injuries.
+Moreover, our personal injury claim compensation calculator can also serve as a criminal injuries compensation calculator by providing you an estimate for your injuries sustained in a criminal attack.

 A new system was introduced in 2021 to handle low-value road traffic accident claims.
 This is known as the Official Injury Claim (OIC) Tariff System.
 The OIC tariff applies to whiplash and minor psychological injuries worth up to £5,000.00.